HenriquelvLopes/Brownian-motion-2D/README.md

 # Brownian-motion-2D
-A computational study of the brownian motion using random gaussian integrals
+A computational study of the brownian motion using random gaussian integrals.